MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/protect-github.md

     The GitHub sign-in page opens.
 If necessary, enter your GitHub administrator credentials to allow Defender for Cloud Apps access to your team's GitHub Enterprise Cloud instance.

 1. Request organization access and authorize the app to give Defender for Cloud Apps access to your GitHub organization.

-   > [!NOTE]
-   > Defender for Cloud Apps requires the following OAuth scopes:
+Defender for Cloud Apps requires the following OAuth scopes:

-   >
-   > - **admin:org** - required for synchronizing your organization's audit log
+    - **admin:org** - required for synchronizing your organization's audit log
-   >
-   > - **read:user** and **user:email** - required for synchronizing your organization's members
+    - **read:user** and **user:email** - required for synchronizing your organization's members
-   >
-   > - **repo:status** - required for synchronizing repository-related events in the audit log
+    - **repo:status** - required for synchronizing repository-related events in the audit log
-   >
-   > - **admin:enterprise** - required for SSPM capabilities, Note that provided user must be the owner of the enterprise account.
+    - **admin:enterprise** - required for SSPM capabilities, Note that provided user must be the owner of the enterprise account.

-   >
-   > For more information about OAuth scopes, see [Understanding scopes for OAuth Apps](https://docs.github.com/developers/apps/building-oauth-apps/scopes-for-oauth-apps).
+    For more information about OAuth scopes, see [Understanding scopes for OAuth Apps](https://docs.github.com/developers/apps/building-oauth-apps/scopes-for-oauth-apps).

     ![Screenshot showing authorize github oauth.](media/connect-github-authorize-app.png)

-1. Back in the Defender for Cloud Apps console, you should receive a message that GitHub was successfully connected.
+    Back in the Defender for Cloud Apps console, you should receive a message that GitHub was successfully connected.

 1. Work with your GitHub organization owner to grant organization access to the OAuth app created.
 The organization owner should navigate to **Organization Settings** -> **Integrations** -> **Third-party access** to grant access.

- > [!NOTE]
- >
- > The organization owner will find the request from the OAuth app only after connecting GitHub to Defender for Cloud Apps.
+   The organization owner will find the request from the OAuth app only after connecting GitHub to Defender for Cloud Apps.

 1. In the Microsoft Defender Portal, select **Settings**.
 Then choose **Cloud Apps**.
 Under **Connected apps**, select **App Connectors**.
 Make sure the status of the connected App Connector is **Connected**.